SouthRibbleTech/lucidql/README.md

 Works identically to the how the fields property is described above for the baseTable, but will limit the fields returned from your relationship, **Important** You must include in the list the field that forms part of the foreign key relationship

 If you ommit the fields property, all fields will be returned for this relationship

+**order**
+Just as with the baseQuery you can order the results of the related data.
+It is described in more detail above.

 **where**